JoachimCoenen/Cat-PostProcessing/README.md

 - **Min Luminance:** Minimum luminance required for the bloom to appear.
 - **Knee Strength:**
 - **Debug On:** Visualizes the Bloom only.

-## Install Intructions
-Simply put the "Cat" folder into your "Assets" folder.

 ![Main Img 2][coloredBalls_IMG]